sanaishere/e-commerce/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description
-this is a simple e-commerce project,using nest js and postgresql,we use unit test ,too.in project we have 2 roles:Admin and user,
+this is a simple e-commerce project,using nest js and postgresql,we use unit test in some cases,too.in project we have 2 roles:Admin and user,you can add product to your basket,then purchase it,and payment is by your wallet. you should create wallet then you can charge every time you like.you can comment and rate on product you bought.

 <!-- [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository. -->

 ## Installation